Traits

 • Minimum: A subtle light-to-dark gradient from one half of the horse to the other.

-• Maximum: A bold light-to-dark gradient with contrasting markings reflected across the center.
+• Maximum: A bold light-to-dark gradient with contrasting markings on either side.
+Markings can be oriented in the same direction on either side of the gradient, or can be flipped/reflected across the center.

 Vertically-oriented Tabard on Black